quist00/carpentries.org/pages/strategic-plan.md

 The Carpentries was founded in January 2018 via the merger of Software Carpentry and Data Carpentry and was joined later that year by Library Carpentry.
 All three of these organisations have been dedicated to teaching computing and data skills to their various communities.
 United under The Carpentries we have the opportunity to work together toward a bigger and broader vision of the future.

-This Strategic Plan describes how the [Executive Council](/governance/) and [The Carpentries Core Team](/team/) see the path forward toward that future.
+This Strategic Plan describes how the [Governance](/governance/) and [The Carpentries Core Team](/team/) see the path forward toward that future.
 It lays out six broad goals, each with its rationale and underlying objectives, that will serve as touchpoints to guide our future actions.
 The idea is to provide a general framework for the direction of this organisation for the next 3-5 years.
 This Strategic Plan speaks to The Carpentries as a whole.
 Each of the individual Lesson Programs -- Data Carpentry, Library Carpentry, and Software Carpentry -- may also have their own goals and objectives related to their specific programs and curricula.

 **Vision**